 The Bitcoin ecosystem is incredibly rich and robust these days.
 I can’t keep track of all the development that is being done, and I’m excited to see multiple implementations of the Bitcoin protocol slowly starting to gain acceptance.
 It will be a long process, but moving away from One True Implementation will be very good for Bitcoin in the long run.Gavin Andresen

 If you can tolerate a bit of Bitcoin history, here’s a video on BIP from a Bitcoin connoisseur, Andreas Antonopoulos:

-Bitcoin has continued to flow into exchanges, indicating that the bearish market could persist in the short term as BTC holders continue to sell off their assets.
+Bitcoin has continued to flow into exchanges, indicating that the bear market could persist in the short term as BTC holders continue to sell off their assets.
 BTC on exchanges rather than wallets means that holders can initiate liquidation anytime and quickly so.
-This current market status is typical of the 2017-18 scenario; however, the market is more mature now, and recoveries might be in the offing soon as investors reignite interest in cryptos as a safe haven.
+This current market status is typical of the 2017-18 scenario; however, the market is more mature now, and recoveries might be in the offing soon as investors reignite interest in cryptos as a haven.